Top Attractions To See On Your Next Weekend Break In Gibraltar

 EXPLORE GIBRALTAR’S CAVES

-Gibraltar is an area of true natural splendour, and nowhere is this more apparent than with a visit to St Michael’s Caves.
+Gibraltar is an area of true natural splendor, and nowhere is this more apparent than with a visit to St Michael’s Caves.
 They’ve been an object of fascination for locals and tourists alike since the Romans, and at one point it was speculated they were connected to Africa by a tunnel.
 Though this theory was later debunked, today the caves make for a superb day out, whether you simply want to enjoy this area of natural beauty unhindered or would like to head to the caves and watch a show, ballet performance or concert in the most unusual of surroundings.

 SCALE THE ROCK OF GIBRALTAR